 From 1982-1986 I continued to work for the psychiatrist, but left his practice and set up my own in Long Beach.
 From 1986-2000 my solo psychology practice (Bayshore Psychology Center) varied in focus.
 At its core was helping clients resolve their emotional and behavioral conflicts.
 I took over 200 hours of advanced training in a variety of methods to refine my craft as a psychotherapist.
 In addition, I read over 100 books on psychotherapy and brain science.
 Cognitive Behavior Therapy was always part of my strategy and I would add other components to sessions, being careful to customize my approach to each individual.
 There have been several theorists/clinicians who have influenced how I practice.

-I completed an 18 month post graduate seminar based on Dr. Firestone’s work, “Separation Theory & Voice Therapy Study/Training Group” in 1993 in Los Angeles (136 hours total).
+A strong influence for my clinical practice has been the work of Robert Firestone, PhD.
+After being in practice for 13 years, I was beginning to wonder why clients, despite catharsis and insight, continued to act in self-destructive ways.
+I picked up his book, “The Fantasy Bond”, and found it answered those questions.
+This led to completing an 18 month post graduate seminar based on Dr. Firestone’s work, “Separation Theory & Voice Therapy Study/Training Group” in 1993 in Los Angeles (136 hours total).
 I eventually become personal friends with Dr. Firestone.
-I integrated Voice Therapy in my practice and found it extremely beneficial, especially for suicidal ideations.
+I integrated Voice Therapy in my practice and found it extremely effective, especially for suicidal ideations.
 Clients began to wonder if I had ESP as it allowed me to quickly identify their underlying thoughts and feelings.